School Policies

 • the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the school for general use.

-When a new student enrols at Western English Language School who is at risk of anaphylaxis, the Site Coordinator will develop an interim plan in consultation with the student’s parents and ensure that appropriate staff are trained and briefed as soon as possible.
+When a new student enrols at Western English Language School who is at risk of anaphylaxis, the Principal will develop an interim plan in consultation with the student’s parents and ensure that appropriate staff are trained and briefed as soon as possible.

 FURTHER INFORMATION AND RESOURCES